tzolov/apache-spark-build-pipeline/README.md

 [Spark 1.0.1](https://dl.dropboxusercontent.com/u/79241625/spark/rpm/2.2.0/spark-1.1.0%2BSNAPSHOT-1.noarch.rpm) ,
 [Spark master SNAPSHOT (17.07.2014)](https://dl.dropboxusercontent.com/u/79241625/spark/rpm/2.2.0-gphd-3.0.1.0/spark-1.1.0%2BSNAPSHOT-5.noarch.rpm)

-Install the rpm from a remote url: `sudo yum -y install <use one of the RPM urls above>` or from the local filesystem `sudo yum install ./spark-XXX.noarch.rpm`
+On your Hadoop master node Install the rpm from a remote url: `sudo yum -y install <use one of the RPM urls above>` or from the local filesystem `sudo yum install ./spark-XXX.noarch.rpm`

 #### 4.2 Run Spark Shell
 Set the `HADOOP_CONF_DIR` to the location of hadoop-conf directory.
 For [PivotalHD](http://www.gopivotal.com/big-data/pivotal-hd) HADOOP_CONF_DIR defaults to `/etc/gphd/hadoop/conf`.
 For CDH it may default to `/etc/hadoop/conf`